 Grand Canyon North Rim In Clouds

 Not wanting to miss a thing on this north side of the Grand Canyon, we headed off for a longer drive to climb to Point Imperial.
-As we drove steadily higher, coming in and out of patches of fog, we were not sure if it would be worth the trip.
+As we drove steadily higher, we came in and out of patches of fog.
+And we were not sure if it would be worth the trip.

-Once parked, we looked out and could see nothing but cloud.
-If you stood still you could see just the tip of one peak in the clouds.
+Once parked, we looked out and saw nothing but cloud.
+If we stood still we could see just the tip of one peak in the clouds.

-If you waited for a bit, you could see the cloud swirling in and out of the valley and hope to see more of the view from this highest point on the north rim.
+As we waited, we saw the cloud swirling in and out of the valley.
+And hoped to see more of the view from this highest point on the north rim.

-But not deterred we headed off deeper into the park to Cape Royal.
-Getting out we were worried again that the fog would again steal our view.
+But not deterred, we headed off deeper into the park to Cape Royal.
+Getting out we were worried that the fog would again steal our view.

-But we set off along the trail, aiming for the place where we could see blue sky.
+But we set off along the trail, pointed at the place where we saw blue sky.
 We were not disappointed.
-From several points we could see different views of the sharp steep rocks on this north rim.
+From several points we saw different views of the sharp steep rocks on this north rim.
 The colours of the Grand Canyon shone bright when the sun peaked from behind the clouds.

-From two different points, far down below in the sharp valleys you could just see the Columbia River.
+From two different points, far down below in the sharp valleys we saw the Columbia River.

-Everywhere we looked we were amazed and glad we had started with this Grand Canyon North Rim Surprise!
-We left totally in awe, fully believing that starting here had been the right idea and worth the extra detour that so many people do not make.
-While the weather had not been totally bright and sunny, we got some interesting views of the north rim as the clouds moved in and out.
+Everywhere we looked we were amazed and glad we started with this Grand Canyon North Rim Surprise!
+We left totally in awe, fully believing that starting here was the right idea.
+And worth the extra detour that so many people do not make.
+While the weather was not totally bright and sunny, we got some interesting views of the north rim as the clouds moved in and out.

-We were now off for the 5+ hour drive to get to the Grand Canyon South Rim.
+We headed for the 5+ hour drive to get to the Grand Canyon South Rim.
 It was a good thing that we had planned to stay over night!